ModernStats/BrainStorming/README.md

     + Variable types
     + Starting point of "data pipeline" AKA "science pipeline"
 * Reproducibility: the greatest collaborator you'll ever have is yourself in a few years
-* Introduce statistical inference via computing/resampling/randomization. quantifying uncertaint
+* Introduce statistical inference via computing/resampling/randomization. quantifying uncertainty
+* Tie chapters together whenever possible
+    + Have examples that go from own chapter to another and build on each other
+    + Summarize everything covered with a mind map in the last chapter
+    + Build on the mind map as the chapters progress

 ## Datasets

-* nycflights
+* nycflights13
 * babynames